r-Techsupport/rTS_Wiki/src/content/docs/meta/astro-notes.md

     - Notes
         - `parent` and `has_children` no longer used
         - `last_modified_date` no longer used, dates are pulled from Git history
+- All image paths must now be relative.
+Absolute would require the linked files to be in `/public`

 ## To Do
 - Includes are broken
+- `/assets/` will be deprecated.
+Markdown files in astro can only use relative paths to images so `/src/assets` will be used.